What Is the DS-160 — And Why Does Your Photo Matter So Much?

 |---|---|---|

-| File Format | JPEG (.jpg) | Only accepted format by the CEAC portal. |
+| File Format | JPEG (.jpg) only | PNG, HEIC, and HEIF are automatically rejected by the CEAC portal. |

-| Dimensions | 600 x 600 pixels (square) | Ensures pixel density for facial mapping. |
+| Dimensions | 600×600 pixels (square) | Ensures pixel density for facial mapping and biometric scanning. |

-| File Size | Under 240 KB | Required for CEAC server compatibility. |
+| File Size | Under 240 KB | The CEAC portal silently rejects oversized files with no clear error. |

-| Head Height | 50%–69% of image height | Centers face for biometric scanning. |
+| Head Height | 50%–69% of image height | Centers face correctly for biometric scanning. |

 | Eye Position | 56%–69% from bottom | Ensures correct facial landmark alignment. |

-| Print Size | 2 x 2 inches (51 x 51 mm) | Required for physical interview copies. |
+| Print Size | 2×2 inches (51×51 mm) | Required for physical copies at your visa interview. |

-| Photo Age | Taken within last 6 months | Must reflect your current appearance. |
+| Photo Age | Taken within last 6 months | Must reflect your current appearance per State Department rules. |

 Head Position and Face Framing